Quinton Neville

 More complicated table joins and queries (and one sub-query!)

-, we don’t need sub-queries because we can simply perform a 2-step process: (1) run the sub-query or pipe prior and store the result as a variable in our global/local env and (2) pass that variable through the filter
+Here we’re joining a few tables to answer a more complicated question, which will require us to employ a sub-query to get the reproducible filter/WHERE statement we need at the end.
+In R, we don’t need sub-queries because we can simply perform a 2-step process: (1) run the sub-query or pipe prior and store the result as a variable in our global/local env and (2) pass that variable through the filter/WHERE procedure in the main query/pipe.

 SELECT w.id, p.age, w.coins_needed, w.power

-FROM Wands AS w # Join
+FROM Wands AS w

-JOIN Wands_Property AS p = p.code
+JOIN Wands_Property AS p # Join

-ON w.code = (SELECT min(coins_needed) #Filter by sub-query
+WHERE w.coins_needed = (SELECT min(coins_needed) #Filter by sub-query

-WHERE w.coins_needed #From wand data
+FROM Wands w2 #From wand data

-FROM Wands w2 #Inner join by wand property (join then filter missing)
+INNER JOIN Wands_Property p2 #Inner join by wand property (join then filter missing)

-INNER JOIN Wands_Property p2 w2.code = p2.code #Conditions below pertain to the specific question
+ON w2.code = p2.code #Conditions below pertain to the specific question

-ON p2.is_evil = 0 AND p.age = p2.age AND w.power = w2.power)
+WHERE p2.is_evil = 0 AND p.age = p2.age AND w.power = w2.power)

-WHERE ORDER BY w.power DESC, p.age DESC;
+ORDER BY w.power DESC, p.age DESC;

 A join and two sub-queries

-count(c.challenge_id) AS cnt
+SELECT c.hacker_id, h.name, count(c.challenge_id) AS cnt

 FROM Hackers AS h

-JOIN Challenges AS c = c.hacker_id
+JOIN Challenges AS c

-ON h.hacker_id
+ON h.hacker_id = c.hacker_id

-GROUP BY c.hacker_id, h.name = (SELECT count(c1.challenge_id)
+GROUP BY c.hacker_id, h.name

-HAVING cnt
+HAVING cnt = (SELECT count(c1.challenge_id)

 FROM Challenges AS c1

-GROUP BY c1.hacker_id count(*) desc limit 1) OR
+ORDER BY count(*) desc limit 1) OR

-ORDER BY IN (SELECT count(c2.challenge_id)
+cnt NOT IN (SELECT count(c2.challenge_id)

 FROM Challenges AS c2

-GROUP BY c2.hacker_id <> c.hacker_id) #not equal to (<>)
+HAVING c2.hacker_id <> c.hacker_id) #not equal to (<>)

-HAVING c2.hacker_id ORDER BY cnt DESC, c.hacker_id;
+ORDER BY cnt DESC, c.hacker_id;